Achieve gender equality and empower all women and girls

-Three UN agencies – UNDP, UN Women and UNFPA - with the funds from the Government of Sweden, have pooled their resources, experience, expertise and assets to address the challenges of equal opportunities and women empowerment in Georgia.
+Three UN agencies – UNDP, UN Women and UNFPA – with funds from the Government of Sweden, pool their resources, experience, expertise and assets to address the challenges of gender equality in Georgia.
+The Joint UN Programme for Gender Equality focuses on the three main areas: (1) Women’s political and economic empowerment, (2) Eliminating violence against women, and (3) Realization of sexual and reproductive rights of population.
+The second phase of the programme was launched in 2015 and will continue through 2020.

 What We Do